Jessica Martin Realty

 Jessica Martin

-I'm a realtor (CT & MA) who keeps bees.
+I'm a real estate broker licensed in CT & MA who keeps bees.
 Selling houses and honey.
 Get some!

 .